Planting And Care For Rose Bushes

 The container can be plastic or clay or wood.
-I prefer plastic or wooden barrels, they seems to fares better in a colder climates, where freezing can crack clay containers to bits.
-If your climate is warm all year round, I suggest using clay containers, the clay container will provides the roots with cooler condition during the summer months.
-If choosing plastic, due to cooler climate, it is better to purchase the lighter terracotta color rather than the darker plastics, the darker tends to attract heat, and this is a "no - no" for the rose bushes roots.
+I prefer plastic or wooden barrels, they seem to fares better in colder climates, where freezing can crack clay containers to bits.
+If your climate is warm all year round, I suggest using clay containers, the clay container will provide the roots with the cooler condition during the summer months.
+If choosing plastic, due to a cooler climate, it is better to purchase the lighter terracotta color rather than the darker plastics, the darker tends to attract heat, and this is a "no-no" for the rose bushes roots.

 What Type Of Rose Bush Should You Plant In A Container

 It's important to choose the type of rose bush that suits your needs?
 Most rose bushes will thrive in large containers.
 I always think it smart to ask lots of questions on a rose bush before purchasing the variety.
 I have listed below three of my favorite rose bushes, that have done me well in my own experience with planting rose bushes in containers.
 Each suiting different landscaping needs.